 In April 2018, the ATSIAAG Executive asked AAG to establish a “Friends of ATSIAAG” group that enables interested non-Indigenous AAG members to keep informed of developments in this area, and to link with and support the work of ATSIAAG.
 Friends of ATSIAAG is chaired by Professor Tony Broe, who was the first Char of ATSIAAG.

 The purpose of the Friends of ATSIAAG is to support the ATSIAAG in its role of advising AAG on all matters relating to Aboriginal and Torres Strait Islander ageing.
 The Friends of ATSIAAG is an online network only, to:

 ~ receive information about current and future ATSIAAG activities and other relevant AAG activities, plus any newsworthy information relating to Aboriginal and Torres Strait Islander ageing,

 ~ provide any comments or suggestions to the ATSIAAG (generally via the secretariat at AAG), and

 ~ share any relevant information about current research, upcoming events etc, relating to Aboriginal and Torres Strait Islander ageing.

-The Friends of ATSIAAG will not meet separately from ATSIAAG but will be invited to participate in workshops hosted by ATSIAAG, and to attend the Yarn Up session at the AAG conference on an observer basis.
+The Friends of ATSIAAG do not meet separately from ATSIAAG but are invited to participate in workshops hosted by ATSIAAG, and to attend the Yarn Up session at the AAG conference on an observer basis.

-If you are interested in joining the Friends of ATSIAAG, please click here to express your interest, and you will be added to the Friends mailing list.
+If you are interested in joining the Friends of ATSIAAG, please click here, and you will be added to the Friends of ATSIAAG mailing list.

 Friends of ATSIAAG Updates